 They even talked specifically about what numbers of listicles work best in that one.

 And different kinds of adjectives that were especially grabbing.
-We’ll include links in the show notes to all these.

 And ones that were particularly poor, which I unfortunately often had previously been using.